 Upload Files to Oracle WebCenter Content

-If you want to upload a file to Oracle WebCenter Content (Universal Content Manager) with the Oracle ERP Cloud Adapter, you must satisfy the following prerequisites.
+To upload files to Oracle WebCenter Content (Universal Content Manager) with the Oracle ERP Cloud Adapter, you must satisfy the following prerequisites.

 Create a PGP Public Key: